 The very fine funerary monument to Blessed Innocent XI (r.
 1676-89), in St Peter's Basilica, is the work of the French sculptor Pierre-Etienne Monnot (1657-1733).

 Innocent XI, who holds the keys of St Peter in his right hand, is flanked by allegorical statues of Faith and Fortitude.
 The bas-relief depicts the victory of the Christians over the Turks at the siege of Vienna in 1683.
-The two seated lions, at the base of the monument, are a reference to the coat of arms of the Odescalchi family, to which the pope belonged.
+The two seated bronze lions, at the base of the monument, allude to the heraldic arms of the Odescalchi family, to which the pope belonged.

 Blogging about Rome:

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and